 Criteria or Specific Requirement - The Association has reporting requirements under its contract with the pass-through grantor, where the pass-through grantor requires reports to be submitted within 20 days of month end.

-Condition - In testing the contract reporting requirements between the Association and the pass-through entity, we noted that the required reports were not completed and submitted in accordance with the required due dates or that the submission date of the reports were not available for review.
+Condition - In testing the contract reporting requirements between the Association and the pass-through entity, we noted that the required quarterly and monthly reports were not completed and submitted in accordance with the required due dates.